Xemin0/PINNproj/README.md

 ## Possible Further Improvements
 1. Increasing network's depth or width.
-2. ~For the Inverse Problem, train $m$, $q$ separately, using extra optimizers - Self-Adaptive for the Optimization Process~
+2. For the Inverse Problem, train $mq$ and the network's weight separately, using extra optimizers - Self-Adaptive for the Optimization Process
 3. Predicting the complete phase flow $(V,X)$ with temporal input $t$ instead of predicting just the spatial locations, because of the intertwined relationships between $V$ and $X$
 4. Handling issues addressed above (2 - 5)